Render animation allows you to render your animation to an image sequence,

 Let’s make an animated GIF.
 In the Render Animation dialog, change the Render As field to “GIF image”.
 Choose the file location where it will save with the “File” menu below.
 I just saved it to my desktop and called it “export.gif”.
 When it is done, you should be able to open it up and see the animation.

-By default, FFMPEG will render MP4 files with a too new codec, which means that Windows Media Player won’t be able to play it.
+By default, FFmpeg will render MP4 files with a too new codec, which means that Windows Media Player won’t be able to play it.
 So for Windows, select “baseline” for the profile instead of “high422” before rendering.

-OSX does not come with any software to play MP4 and MKV files.
+macOS does not come with any software to play MP4 and MKV files.
 If you use Chrome for your web browser, you can drag the video file into that and the video should play.
 Otherwise you will need to get a program like VLC to see the video.